 Communication between dealers across the world now is easy and inexpensive.
 This has created an opportunity for our trade to work together helping less experienced booksellers where ever they may be located to develop their businesses and become better, more confident and effective members of our trade within a much shorter time than they might otherwise be able to without a mentor.”
 Sally Burdon, ILAB President

-Successful applicants will be put in touch with a prospective mentor, who will work with the mentee to arrange an initial meeting, possibly at a book fair or some other mutually convenient place, or by telephone or Skype.
+Successful applicants will be put in touch with a prospective mentor, who will work with the mentee to arrange an initial meeting, possibly at a book fair or some other mutually convenient place, or by telephone or video call.
 If the two booksellers feel they are a good match – and they can report on this confidentially to ILAB if they so choose – the mentor/mentee relationship will be formally established.
-Once the relationship has been established the recommended contact is for the two booksellers to speak for a minimum of one hour each month over the course of a year, but exactly how it evolves in practice will be up to those involved.
+Once the relationship has been established, the recommended contact is for the two booksellers to speak for a minimum of one hour each month over the course of a year, but exactly how it evolves in practice will be up to those involved.
 ILAB co-ordinators are always available for confidential discussion and to help resolve any misunderstandings.

 All of the mentors involved in the ILAB International Mentor Program are drawn from ILAB ranks and are acting in a voluntary capacity.
 The mentees will not be required to make any payment for mentoring and will not be named on the ILAB site, unless of course they would like to be.